NefrodzV/tempestas-weather/README.md

 ## Features

-- Search the weather forecast of the location and display its current weather and its current date hourly forecast
+- Search the weather forecast of the location and display its current weather and its current day hourly forecast
 - Show weather state with the correct icons and description
 - Show the correct time with its respective timezone